Marcelobbr/macaco/README.md

 In this project we have built a C++ library that provides an interface similar to Pandas package in Python.
 A DataFrame can have one index column and many data columns of any built-in or user-defined type.

+**macaco** should be used inside Python.
+Because it is  optimized in C++, it should provide much faster data structures which are allowed in pure Python.

 ## Main Features
 Here is a list of allowed operations:
 * insertion